rwgk/cccl/docs/cuda_parallel/developer_overview.rst

 Let's see how the steps that we covered map to cuda.parallel.
-On the high level, cuda.parallel API consists of three stages.
+On the high level, a cuda.parallel API consists of three stages.
 Let's take a look at these stages using the example of parallel reduction:

 #.
-First step returns invocable: ``reduce_into = cudax.reduce_into(d_in, d_out, op, h_init)``.
+The first step returns a callable object: ``reduce_into = cudax.reduce_into(d_in, d_out, op, h_init)``.
    Here ``op`` is a Python function that we have to pass to the CUDA kernel.
    The ``cudax.reduce_into`` call starts by compiling ``op`` to LTO-IR, just like we did above.
    It then proceeds to the C++ part, which is responsible for composing a string with C++ code, instantiating kernels, and compiling them with NVRTC, just like we did above.
-   Result of this compilation is stored inside ``reduce_info`` object.
+   The result of this compilation is stored inside ``reduce_info`` object.
    From the C++ perspective, runtime values of the provided parameters do not matter at this stage.
-   In other words, concrete pointers or shapes of the provided containers can be different on subsequent stages.
+   In other words, concrete pointers or shapes of the provided containers can be different in subsequent stages.
 #.
-Second step returns temporary storage needed for parallel algorithm:
+The second step returns temporary storage needed for the parallel algorithm:
    ``temp_storage_size = reduce_into(None, d_input, d_output, h_init)``.
    This storage has to be allocated in device-accessible memory.
    At this stage, no kernels are invoked.
 #.
-Third step uses allocated temporary storage and kernels retreived from the cubin stored in the ``reduce_info`` object:
+The third step uses the temporary storage and kernels retrieved from the cubin stored in the ``reduce_info`` object:
    ``reduce_into(temp_storage, d_input, d_output, h_init)``.
    This step launches the kernel and performs the reduction.